amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-sftp-host-public-key-start

-Optional.
 The host public key for |where-send|.

 .. credential-sftp-host-public-key-end